 Still, the FBI went ahead.

 Among those present for the Jan.
-23 meeting were McCabe, Baker, Trisha Anderson (Baker’s deputy), Page, then-FBI Associate Deputy Director David Bowdich, Strzok, and then-second Deputy Associate Director for Counterintelligence Operations Jen Boone, according to Page’s recollection.
+23 meeting were McCabe, Baker, Trisha Anderson (Baker’s deputy), Page, then-FBI Associate Deputy Director David Bowdich, Strzok, and then-second Deputy Assistant Director for Counterintelligence Operations Jen Boone, according to Page’s recollection.

 They “strategized” a way to talk with Flynn to keep him from realizing “that he was being interviewed in a criminal investigation of which he was the target,” Powell said.